exercism/v3/languages/go/exercises/concept/time/.meta/design.md

 ## Goal

-The goal of this exercise is to teach the student about `nil` and other zero values.
+The goal of this exercise is to teach the student how to use time in Go.

 ## Learning objectives

-- Go assigns zero values to uninitialized variables according to the type the variable holds.
-- The identifier `nil` is the zero value for pointers, channels, maps, interfaces, slices, and functions.
-- Zero values for strings, numbers, and booleans are "", 0, and false, respectively.
+- Know how to use `time.Time` in Go.
+- Know how to get the current date and time.
+- Know how to compare times.
+- Know how to parse dates and times from a string.

 ## Out of scope

+- Time zones/locations.
-- Error checking.
+- `Duration` type.
-- `Nil` checking.
+- Timers/tickers.
-- Usage of the above-mentioned types.

 ## Concepts

-- `nil`
-- zero values
+- `time`

 ## Prerequisites

+- `basics`
+- `numbers`
+- `strings`
-- `types`
+- `functions`

 ## Representer